Our Lady of Soufanieh: History

-According to Nazzour, she developed stigmata wounds in the "forehead, hands, feet and side", and the Virgin appeared to her outside her own home.
-Nazzour said the Virgin told her that "Christians should pray for peace, love one another and pray for the unity of the Christian churches."
+According to Nazzour, she developed stigmata wounds on her "forehead, hands, feet and side", and the Virgin appeared to her outside her own home.
+She also stated to receiving personal apparitions from Jesus himself, and that both Jesus and Mary spoke to her sternly in Arabic about divisions in Christianity.
+Nazzour said the Virgin specifically told her that "Christians should pray for peace, love one another and pray for the unity of the Christian churches."
+Many of the miracles were said to have occurred on the feast days when Catholic and Orthodox Easter coincided, and Mary informed her of no more returns until the Churches start celebrating the liturgical festivities on the same day again.